-Table 7: All wolverine survey area information. +Denotes a survey area without a run-pole installed. [^]Denotes the first date photos were received in 2015 from survey areas left active over the winter.
-Denotes the last date photos were checked, but survey area was not uninstalled.
+Table 7.
+All wolverine survey area information. +Denotes a survey area without a run-pole installed. [^]Denotes the first date photos were received in 2016 from survey areas left active over the winter. ^{}Denotes the last date photos were checked, but survey area was not uninstalled. ++ Denotes camera removed from the landscape, + re-installed and active on the landscape.